BDC Hamburger Icon

 Open row

-RFID (radio frequency identification) has come a long way since the early 2000s.
+RFID, or radio frequency identification, has come a long way since the early 2000s.
 At that time, Walmart was the first big retailer to experiment with the new tracking technology, which cost an astounding $1.50 per tag.
 RFID was a sparkling new concept used primarily for inventory accuracy.

-Fast forward to today.
+Fast-forward to today.
 RFID has fallen dramatically in price, especially when purchased en masse.
 The technology is nearly ubiquitous and provides numerous benefits for retailers.
-We’ll examine the pros and cons of using RFID to help retailers determine if it’s the right tech solution for them.
+We’ll examine the uses for RFID and look at the pros and cons of this technology to help retailers determine if it’s the right solution for them.

 What is RFID for retail?

-RFID technology can identify and track inventory items.
-Instead of a printed barcode, RFID uses a tiny computer chip called a tag that stores vast amounts of information, including item number, inventory entry date, size, location, color, type, origin and price.
+Instead of using a printed barcode, RFID utilizes a tiny computer chip called a tag that stores vast amounts of information, including the item number, inventory entry date, size, location, color, type, origin and price.

 How do retailers use RFID?

 RFID use is nearly ubiquitous among retailers.
-According to Accenture, 93 percent of North American retailers use RFID in some capacity, and 47 percent have fully adopted the technology.
-Here are the top retail use cases for RFID technology:
+An often-cited Accenture report revealed that 93 percent of North American retailers use RFID in some capacity.
+Here are the top retail uses for RFID technology:

-• RFID in inventory.
-Inventory tracking is RFID’s primary retail purpose.
-The technology pinpoints an item’s location and specific attributes every time it passes through an RFID reader, reducing time spent searching for inventory and giving retailers a highly accurate inventory list in real time.
+• RFID in inventory: Inventory tracking is RFID’s primary retail purpose.
+The technology pinpoints an item’s location and specific attributes every time it passes through an RFID reader.
+This reduces the time spent searching for inventory and gives retailers a highly accurate, real-time inventory list.

-• RFID for fulfillment.
-Retailers use RFID readers in delivery trucks and distribution centers to track RFID-tagged items’ movements.
-This accountability helps reduce lost and stolen items.
+• RFID for fulfillment: Retailers use RFID readers in delivery trucks and distribution centers to track RFID-tagged items’ movements.
+This accountability helps to prevent lost and stolen items.
+In fact, according to Zebra Technologies, 42 percent of retailers plan to implement RFID technology for loss-prevention purposes within the next three years.

-• RFID for omnichannel selling.
-Accurate inventory and tracking lets companies sell through multiple channels and helps retailers transfer inventory from store to store.
-The technology allows customers to reserve in-store, buy merchandise via mobile apps, have merchandise shipped from a store, and buy items online and pick them up in the store (also known as BOPIS).
+• RFID for omnichannel selling: Accurate inventory tracking lets companies sell through multiple channels and helps retailers transfer inventory from store to store.
+The technology also allows customers to reserve in-store products, buy merchandise via mobile apps, have merchandise shipped from a store, and buy items online and pick them up in the store (also known as BOPIS) to help provide a great customer experience.

-• RFID and product recalls.
-RFID can track when and where products originate at a granular level.
-Retailers can use this information to identify products subject to a recall.
+• RFID and product recalls: RFID can track when and where products originate at a granular level.
+Retailers can use this information to identify products that are subject to a recall.

 Did You Know?Did you know

-Beyond retail, RFID powers employee monitoring tools and time clock technology like key cards.
-This technology can also be a part of document digitizing systems.
+Beyond retail, RFID powers employee monitoring tools and time clock technology such as key cards.
+This technology can also be used in document digitizing systems.

 The pros and cons of RFID for retail

 As with any new technology, you need to know how you’ll use it before you adopt it.
-“RFID is meaningless if it’s not used as an enabler,” explained Holden Bale, lead retail strategist for ThoughtWorks, a global consultancy focused on using technology to drive business innovation in retail.
-“If a company buys it without use cases for it, then there’s no ROI.”
+“RFID is meaningless if it’s not used as an enabler,” said Holden Bale, a former principal for Thoughtworks, a global consultancy focused on using technology to drive business innovation in retail.
+“If a company buys it without use cases for it, then there’s no ROI [return on investment].”

 To ensure an optimal ROI, consider the following pros and cons before you invest in RFID for your retail business.